ReyKan-KP/nexi-meet/README.md

 ![NexiMeet Logo](https://iili.io/JL4Q73u.png)

-NexiMeet is a robust platform built on Next.js, TypeScript, GraphQL, and PostgreSQL, designed to facilitate seamless virtual events.
+NexiMeet is a robust platform built on Next.js, TypeScript, MongoDB, and PostgreSQL, designed to facilitate seamless virtual events.
 From conferences and webinars to trade shows, NexiMeet offers a comprehensive suite of features including live streaming, interactive sessions, and customizable virtual exhibitor booths.

 ## Deployed Application